etemesijacktone/Jumia_Offer_Analysis/README.md

         .
 What is the value of products in their given categories?

 9. Split the dataset into a train, validation, and test groups and create a machine learning model to predict offers given prices.
-10. What is the significance of this project?
+10. What is the significance of this project?</b>

 The project utilizes the following data science concepts;